-GAANN Ph.D. fellowships in structural engineering
+GAANN Ph.D. fellowships in infrastructure resilience

 The Department of Civil and Environmental Engineering is pleased to announce the availability of GAANN Fellowships for Ph.D. students.
 GAANN, which stands for Graduate Assistance in Areas of National Need, is a program sponsored by the U.S. Department of Education.

-The GAANN program at the University of Nevada, Reno will support fellowships related to the general theme Rebuilding the Nation’s Structural Infrastructure for Resilience to Extreme Events.
+The GAANN program at the University of Nevada, Reno will support fellowships related to the general theme Rebuilding the Nation’s Infrastructure for Resilience to Extreme Events.
 GAANN Fellows will receive a need-based stipend of up to $34,000 per year, and tuition and fees are covered by the fellowship.

 The objective of our GAAAN program is to provide fellows with an enhanced graduate school experience that grants student autonomy, develops strong peer networks, and better prepares them for careers in academia.
 In addition to the usual degree requirements for the Ph.D. in civil & environmental engineering, the GAANN Fellows educational program will include the following additional elements.